Can Instagram Ban You for DMs? 7 Safety Rules

 • Mass messaging hundreds of people with identical generic messages

-According to Meta’s Platform Terms (https://developers.facebook.com/terms, verified November 2025), automation through approved API access is compliant as long as you follow their rate limits and messaging rules.
+According to Meta’s Platform Terms (https://developers.facebook.com/terms, verified April 2026), automation through approved API access is compliant as long as you follow their rate limits and messaging rules.
+Instagram’s platform policies allow API-based messaging within their guidelines, while prohibiting unauthorized scraping or browser-based bots that simulate human behavior.

 Avoid Instagram bans with DM automation